agoraxyz/voting-bot/README.md

 1. Add the bot to your server with
    [this link](https://discord.com/oauth2/authorize?client_id=902873515680759808&permissions=0&scope=bot%20applications.commands)
-1. Use the `/whitelist` command to add the address of the ones you trust so they can create polls using the API
 1. Create polls using the slash commands or the API

 ## Slash commands